vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 *version* is the distribution release version, e.g. `3.6` for `alpine`, `7.0` for `centos` or `9.0` for `debian`.

-## HOOK SCRIPTS
+## SCRIPT HOOKS
 `osctld` can execute user-defined scripts when containers are being started or stopped.
-Hook scripts are located at `/<pool>/hook/ct/<ctid>/<hook>`, use `ct assets` to get the exact path for your container.
-In order for hook scripts to be called, they need to be executable.
-All hook scripts are run as `root` on the host, but mount namespace may differ, see below.
+Script hooks are located at `/<pool>/hook/ct/<ctid>/<hook>`, use `ct assets` to get the exact path for your container.
+In order for script hooks to be called, they need to be executable.
+All script hooks are run as `root` on the host, but mount namespace may differ, see below.

-Note that many `osctl` commands called from hook scripts will not work as expected and may cause deadlocks.
+Note that many `osctl` commands called from script hooks will not work as expected and may cause deadlocks.
 The hooks are run when the container is locked within `osctld`, so if another `osctl` process called from a hook needs the lock, a deadlock occurs.
 You should avoid calling `osctl` from hooks.